Skip to main content

 The gas used for executing a contract is different from one contract to another.
 It is recommended to check the previous transactions from the contract address and to expect a little more while setting gas limits during a transaction involving a contract.

-On the DeFi Wallet app, for your convenience, we have configured the gas limit based on the various smart contracts and buffered a little more in case of the “Out of Gas” failed transaction.
+On the Onchain app, for your convenience, we have configured the gas limit based on the various smart contracts and buffered a little more in case of the “Out of Gas” failed transaction.
 For sending ERC20 tokens, the gas limit is usually around 200,000-250,000 units while a swap or deposit/withdrawal via DeFi Earn could take around 400,000-600,000 gas limit units - the more complex a smart contract is, the higher the gas limit is required to execute the smart contract transaction.

 Did this answer your question?